tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 Donut Visualization

 1. Now let's add a Donut visualization to this panel that is built off another dimension of data (other than Day).
-The Donut visualization, like the Line visualization is tied to a table, so we need to add a table with the dimension and metrics that we want to visualize in the Donut visualization.
-      a.
-Click on Visualizations in the left menu and drag a Freeform Table and drop it in the project above the "Base KPIs Trended" table.
+The Donut visualization, like the Line visualization is tied to a table, so we need to add a table with the dimension and metrics that we want to visualize in the Donut visualization. a.Click on Visualizations in the left menu and drag a Freeform Table and drop it in the project above the "Base KPIs Trended" table.

 <kbd><img src="./images/CJA-FIGURE17.png"  /></kbd>

-2. The dimension that we want to work with in this case is the Web Marketing Channel that we looked at when we built the Data View, and configured to have a default attribution model of Last Touch at a Person level.
-      a.
-Drag the "Web Marketing Channel" from the Components menu into the Freeform Table you added to the panel.
+2. The dimension that we want to work with in this case is the Web Marketing Channel that we looked at when we built the Data View, and configured to have a default attribution model of Last Touch at a Person level. a.Drag the "Web Marketing Channel" from the Components menu into the Freeform Table you added to the panel.
 If you can't find it in the Components menu, you can search for it at the top.

 <kbd><img src="./images/CJA-FIGURE18.png"  /></kbd>

-3. The table will default to the "Events" metric, but let's say we want to see the Sessions driven by each Web Marketing Channel as well as the conversions that each of these Marketing Channels are driving from a Last Touch perspective.
-      a.
-Drag the "Sessions" metric from the Components menu and replace the "Events" metric with it, by hovering over the "Events" metric until it says "Replace" and then dropping it.
+3. The table will default to the "Events" metric, but let's say we want to see the Sessions driven by each Web Marketing Channel as well as the conversions that each of these Marketing Channels are driving from a Last Touch perspective. a.Drag the "Sessions" metric from the Components menu and replace the "Events" metric with it, by hovering over the "Events" metric until it says "Replace" and then dropping it.

 <kbd><img src="./images/CJA-FIGURE19.png"  /></kbd>
 4. Drag the "Online Purchases" metric from the Components menu and "Add" it to the right of the "Sessions" metric you just added to the table.